 Note: You can choose to include all the subfamilies of a family by selecting the Apply to Predecessor Sub-Family check box.

 - 4. In the Successor(s) box, select the successor family.
 The selected families appear in the Successor(s) box. - 5.
-If you want to create a Foreign Key relationship, select the Create Foreign Key check box.
+Select Add.